 You have a latex allergy but want that kind of bouncy feel in your comfort layer

 If you’re shopping for a new mattress, there are more options than ever before.
-The world wide web makes it easy to check them out.
-You don’t even have to leave the house!
-The Internet is able to target ads your way, so, if you’ve been shopping for a mattress, you’ve probably seen your share of mattress commercials.
+The Internet makes it easy to check them out – you don’t even have to leave the house!
+It’s able to target ads your way – if you’ve been shopping for a mattress, you’ve probably seen your share of mattress commercials.
 The Purple ad campaign is prominent and quite entertaining.
-I found myself watching their entire Bigfoot commercial on YouTube when I did have the skip option!
+I found myself watching their entire Bigfoot commercial on YouTube when I did have the skip option.